thedarredondo/data-science-fundamentals/README.md

   - Algebra II

-  - The Alg.
-II prereq. could be relaxed if the material was modified to almost entirely ignore mathematical formula.
 This course assumes students have decent graphical inuition, and assumes that students find it obvious that graphs can summarize algorithms and functions.

 No prior coding/progamming experience necessary.